notnullgames/nullos-alpine/README.md

 - login with `root`
 - run `setup-alpine`, it will ask you questions, and set things up.

-### firmware

-We included [brcm firmware](http://static.sevangelatos.com/raspberry_pi_firmware.tar.bz2) in overlays/firmware-nonfree, just to get pi wifi working, but you might need other [non-free firmware](https://github.com/wkennington/linux-firmware), which you can just put in there.

 ### overlays

-The config/install of most things is done with alpine overlays, which are just tarballs named with `apkovl.tar.gz`.
+The config/install of most things is done with an alpine overlay, which are just tarballs named with `apkovl.tar.gz`.

-All the folders in overlays will be turned into these kind of files, and there is a special one [overlays/local](overlays/local) which is just for your local config (and should not be checked into git.)
+All the folders in overlays will be turned into this kind of file, and there is a special one [overlays/local](overlays/local) which is just for your local config (and should not be checked into git.)

 A useful example is headless ssh mode, so you can configure the device: